beancount/docs/docs/beancount_language_syntax.md

 ### Transactions<a id="transactions"></a>

 Transactions are the most common type of directives that occur in a ledger.
-They are slightly different than the other ones, because they can be followed by a list of postings.
+They are slightly different to the other ones, because they can be followed by a list of postings.
 Here is an example:

     2014-05-05 txn "Cafe Mogador" "Lamb tagine with wine" Liabilities:CreditCard:CapitalOne         -37.45 USD